What is Preauthorization for Bars and Restaurants?

 It’s common to see what appears to be more than one charge on the account when preauthorization takes place, though only one charge for the final amount will remain after credit card batching has occurred.
 The holds typically disappear one to two business days after the transaction.

-It is possible that consumers will be surprised, and perhaps a bit confused, by the way a preauthorization hold may resemble a second charge on their bank statement – at least for the first few times they encounter it.
-However, as time goes on and preauthorization is more widely adopted across the restaurant industry, consumers will quickly come to accept this variance as the status quo.
+It’s possible that consumers will be surprised, and perhaps a bit confused, by the way a preauthorization hold may resemble a second charge on their bank statement – at least for the first few times they encounter it.
+However, as time goes on and preauthorization is more widely adopted across the restaurant industry, consumers will quickly come to accept this as the status quo.

 Myth #3: “Preauth Will Complicate My Day-to-Day Procedures!”